 Slack

 This guide takes you from zero to a Slack bot you can @-mention in a channel, then adds an interactive button card.
-You write handlers in TypeScript, the agent's replies stream into the thread, and rich messages are JSX that the adapter renders to Block Kit (Slack's message-UI format).
+You write handlers in TypeScript, Copilot Runtime hosts the agent, and rich messages are JSX that the adapter renders to Block Kit (Slack's message-UI format).
 No public URL needed.

 Prerequisites#